luci-project/eval-atc23/expat/README.md

 ### Build Libraries

-The build process is performed in a fresh environment using the [offical Debian Bullseye Docker image](https://hub.docker.com/_/debian) and installing the necessary build utilities
+The build process is performed in a fresh environment using the [official Debian Bullseye Docker image](https://hub.docker.com/_/debian) and installing the necessary build utilities

     apt-get install -y git gcc cmake automake libtool gettext docbook2x